This is a follow-up to our Webinar: How our counselors have developed best practices when remote teaching.

 - The more the ECA's the better!
-X (this comes from the notion that colleges are looking for well rounded students, but not anymore, they prefer quality over quantity and they want to see students following their passions)
+FALSE.
+This comes from the notion that colleges are looking for well-rounded students, but not anymore, they prefer quality over quantity and they want to see students following their passions.

 - International students can never get full rides!
-X (truly wrong, if planned out well in advance, students can get full rides no matter the nationality)
+FALSE.
+Truly wrong, if planned out well in advance, students can get full rides no matter the nationality.

 - Admissions officers may check social media accounts to know the student better -TRUE.
 This will only be done on a case-to-case basis, however, they don't really have the time to do this as part of the process.

-- Early applications are always an advantage X (if you would benefit from another year of high school work to show to colleges and improve your standardized test scores, then do not apply early!)
+- Early applications are always an advantage FALSE.
+If students would benefit from another year of high school work to show to colleges and improve their standardized test scores, they should not apply early!

-- The higher the ranking the better the college! (rankings are usually based on limited factors and cant capture the diversity of a university, we need to teach our students to focus on finding the FIT.)
+- The higher the ranking the better the college!
+FALSE.
+Rankings are usually based on limited factors and can't capture the diversity of a university, we need to teach our students to focus on finding the FIT.

 - Valedictorians get into top universities.
-(There is no one factor in admissions overriding all others so although this may be a factor it wont be the only factor in your acceptance)
+FALSE.
+There is no one factor in admissions overriding all others so although this may be a factor it won't be the only factor considered for acceptance.